Study Reveals Impacts of

-An independent study released December 2019, revealed that RtMP student participants scored 68% greater on standard assessments over students who did not participant in the program.
+An independent study released December 2019 revealed that RtMP student participants scored 68% greater average improvements than did students who did not participate in the program.

 In 2018, RtMP sent out an RFP to solicit professional help in analyzing data about the effectiveness of the program on the pre-kindergarten-aged children being read to (“Little Ones”) and on the 4 th , 5 th and 6 th grade students who read to their siblings at home (“Student Readers”).
 Hamai Consulting was engaged to analyze RtMP’s impact on program participants by comparing data to non-participants in Greenfield Union School District during the 2015-2019 school years.